December 7, 2015 / Esther Choy

 Only a few months have passed, but this moment— that does this mother proud— could’ve been gone forever.
 It turns out, we forget a lot.
 The famed psychologist and winner of the 2002 Nobel Prize in economics, Daniel Kahneman, once told his TED audience that, “What happens to these moments?
 And the answer is really straightforward: They are lost forever… the psychological present is said to be about three seconds long; that means that, you know, in a life there are about 600 million of them; in a month, there are about 600,000 — most of them don’t leave a trace.”
 So, we forget – a lot, you might say.

 What’s the big deal?
-In a family context, the story that a family’s collective memory gets to keep means a great deal, especially for the next generation.
+In a family context, the family memories that get preserved mean a great deal, especially for the next generation.
 Children who have the most confidence have a sense of “intergenerational self,” reports Sarah Williamson in her New York Times article, The Stories That Bind Us.
 “They know they belong to something bigger than themselves.”

-“In order to hold onto our experience, we need to make meaning out of it,” says psychology professor Jonathan Adler in an Atlantic article called “Life’s Stories.”
+“In order to hold onto our experience, we need to make meaning out of it,” says psychology professor Jonathan Adler in The Atlantic in an article called “Life’s Stories.”
 “The way we do that is by structuring our lives into stories.”
 Unless we turn our experiences into stories, he’s saying, we lose them forever.